FRDiscordia/constitution/README.md

 ## Article III.

 The judicial power of the FRD will be vested into one Supreme Court comprised of 3 justices: 1 chief justice and 2 associate justices.
 Each justice will serve only one 12 week term and will serve during good behavior.
 Each justice will be nominated by the President, then confirmed by 2/3rds of the Senate.
-A justice will remain on the court past the expiration of their term if the Senate has not confirmed a justice.
-The President must appoint a new justice no later than 5 days before a justice's term expires.
+A justice will remain on the court past the expiration of their term if the Senate has not confirmed a new justice.
+The President must appoint a new justice no later than 5 days before the outgoing justice's term expires.
 If the President fails to appoint a justice, the person next in the line of succession besides the vice president will appoint a new justice.

 The 1st Associate Justice will serve 4 weeks, the 2nd for 8 weeks, and the 1st Chief Justice will serve a full 12 week term.